secghost/sec666uploader/README.md

 ## Note

-- This shell no logger , i promise!
+- This uploader no logger , i promise!
 - We not responsible for the actions you have done with this uploader.
 - If you need BACOT about this uploader you can NYOCOT in root@sec666.host